 - 1 tbsp maple syrup

-- Prepare sheet pan with parchment paper and sift confectioners sugar over surface.
-Gather either 2 tablespoons or a #60 disher in a small bowl to prepare for scooping your divinity.
+- Line a sheet pan with parchment paper and dust it with confectioners sugar.
+Prepare a small bowl with either 2 tablespoons or a #60 disher for scooping the divinity.

-- Place egg whites in the bowl of a stand mixer fitted with the whisk attachment.
-Set aside.
+- Put egg whites in a stand mixer's bowl, equipped with a whisk attachment, and set aside.

-- In a heavy-bottomed medium saucepan, place 1 ¾ cup sugar, corn syrup, and water.
-Stir gently together until all sugar has been hydrated, careful not to slosh mixture on sides of pot.
+- In a medium heavy-bottomed saucepan, combine 1 ¾ cup sugar, corn syrup, and water.
+Stir gently until the sugar is completely wet, being careful not to splash it on the sides of the pot.

-- Cook on medium-high heat until mixture reaches 260F, about 8-10 minutes.
+- Heat the mixture over medium-high until it reaches 260F, which should take about 8-10 minutes.

-- Meanwhile, when your syrup reaches about 230F, whip egg whites on medium-high speed for about 1 minute.
-Once foamy, add cream of tartar.
-Slowly add remaining ¼ cup of sugar, then increase speed to high until mixture thickens and becomes white in color.
-The goal is to reach soft peaks in your egg whites and have your syrup reach 260F at the same time.
+- When the syrup is approximately 230F, start whipping the egg whites on medium-high for about a minute.
+Once they're foamy, add cream of tartar.
+Gradually mix in the remaining ¼ cup of sugar, then increase the speed to high until the mixture thickens and turns white.
+Aim for soft peaks in the egg whites to coincide with the syrup reaching 260F.

-- Carefully pour syrup into bowl with whipping egg whites, careful to aim right between the whisk and sides of the bowl.
+- Slowly and carefully pour the hot syrup into the bowl with the egg whites, targeting the space between the whisk and the bowl's sides.
 Add salt, vanilla, and maple.

-- Let mixture set in cool, dry space for 4 hours.
-Divinity can be stored in an airtight container for 4 days.
+- Allow the divinity to set in a cool, dry place for 4 hours.
+Store it in an airtight container for up to 4 days.